 On October 27, 2020, the Company completed the investment of 73% in the voting share capital of Ease Live AS ("Ease Live"), who are based in Bergen, Norway.
 Ease Live, which was formerly part of Sixty AS, is a direct to consumer interactive graphics company.
 The fair value of total consideration transferred upon acquisition included cash considerations of \$5,327, which was transferred into Ease Live for future use.
-The non-controlling shareholders hold a put option for the remaining shareholdings, exercisable between November 15, 2022 and December 15, 2022 for a fixed cash price of \$3,662.
-The put option has been separately valued as a redemption liability and the non-controlling interest is deemed to have been acquired at the acquisition date.
-The acquisition was accounted for under the acquisition method and its operating results have been included in these financial statements since the date of acquisition.
-Since the date of acquisition, \$233 in revenue and \$832 in losses were included within the consolidated statement of earnings.
-During fiscal 2021, the Company recognized \$66 of transaction costs in selling, administrative and general expenses relating to the transaction.
+The non-controlling shareholders hold a put option for the remaining shareholdings, exercisable between November 15, 2022 and December 15, 2022 for a fixed cash price of \$3,518.
+The put option has been separately valued as a redemption liability, as summarized in note 13, and the non-controlling interest is deemed to have been acquired at the acquisition date.
+The acquisition was accounted for under the acquisition.
+During the year, \$1,289 in revenue and \$606 in losses were included within the consolidated statement of earnings (2021 - \$233 in revenue and \$832 in losses).

-The preliminary allocation of the purchase price was based on management's estimate of the fair value of assets acquired and liabilities assumed.
+The allocation of the purchase price was based on management's estimate of the fair value of assets acquired and liabilities assumed.
 The total purchase price of \$795 is net of \$4,532 cash left in the company for future operations.
 The allocation of the purchase price was as follows and is subject to adjustments as additional information is evaluated by the company: